Full-Form of FDI (Foreign Direct Investment)

 - FII is a short term investment and as a result of this, it flows only in the secondary markets.
 FDI is more stable as compared to FII.
 FDI can enter and exit the stock market very easily while entering and exiting the stock market is not easy in the case of FII.

-- Foreign direct investments can impact the competitive advantage prevailing in a nation.
+- Foreign direct investments can competitive advantage prevailing in a nation.
 This can adamantly lower down the comparative advantage of a country if the foreign ownership of entities happens in industries that are strategically important and hypersensitive.

 - Investors making Foreign direct investments might not add any value to the business but might hamper its operations at the same time.
 Foreign investors might sell the unprofitable segments of an entity to local and low-grade investors.